Him (Cummings play): Publication

 Cummings originally gave Him to the literary agency, Brandt and Brandt for publication.
 At the recommendation of Cummings' friend Marianne Moore, who was then the managing editor at The Dial, six scenes from Him (Act I, Scene 2; Act II Scene 6; and Act III, Scenes 1, 5, and 6) were published in The Dial in August 1927.
 The excerpts in The Dial were accompanied by an abstract painting by Cummings, Noise Number 13.

 Him was published in its entirety by Boni and Liveright in November 1927.
 Early critics assumed that the play was a closet drama and, until its first performance in the spring of 1928, thought it would remain as such.

 Cummings dedicated Him with an epigraph to his then wife, Anne Barton.
 The jacket of the first edition contained "An Imaginary Dialogue Between the Author and a Public as Imagined by E. E. Cummings" and "A Statement to a Certain Public by a Certain Publisher".
 The former was written by Cummings himself, while the later was written by editor Isidor Schneider who at the time worked in the advertising department of Boni and Liveright.

 Productions

-At the suggestion of Henry Alsberg, the Provincetown Players worked with Cummings and set designer Eugene Fitsch to bring the scale of Him down to something manageable for the small company.
+At the suggestion of Henry Alsberg, and the Provincetown Players worked with Cummings and set designer Eugene Fitsch to bring the scale of Him down to something manageable for the small company.
 Several scenes were cut from the play and the 105 characters were performed by a cast of 30.
 Cummings himself went to rehearsals and aided the actors in bringing his difficult drama to life.
 Him premiered on April 19, 1928 in New York City at the Provincetown Playhouse.
 This production was directed by James Light and starred Erin O'Brien-Moore as Me, William S. Johnstone as Him, and Lawrence Bolton as The Doctor.
 Him was forced to close after twenty-seven performances due to budget constraints.
 Though the critics denounced Him, the play nonetheless attracted large crowds, often playing to full houses of 200 people.
 The production ultimately made no money.